asalkhanbadr/academicpages/_publications/2009-10-01-paper-title-number-1.md

 ---
-title: "A. Khanbadr, M. B. Marvasti, S. A. Asghari, S. Khanbadr, and A. M. Rahmani, ” A novel method for victim block selection for NAND flash-based solid state drives based on scoring, ” The Journal of Supercomputing (2020): 1-26"
+title: 'A. Khanbadr, M. B. Marvasti, S. A. Asghari, S. Khanbadr, and A. M. Rahmani, ” A novel method for victim block selection for NAND flash-based solid state drives based on scoring, ” The Journal of Supercomputing (2020): 1-26'
 collection:
 permalink:
 excerpt: ''